 3 days in the city before you cruise from Copenhagen

-Day 1: Go Royal in Copenhagen
+Day 1: Royal Palaces of Copenhagen

 Copenhagen is full of palaces.
 To explore the history of the Royal Family of Denmark, start your day at beautiful, lively Nyhavn located in Indre By, the historic heart of Copenhagen.
 This 17th century waterfront and canal district offers boating, restaurants, shopping and bars.